rdkcmf/rdk-rne/docs/README.md

 The static library is added as part of SDK.

 The rne player application, included as part of this, has breakpad support.

+<a name="troubleshooting"></a>
+If a shared library has secondary dependencies which it cannot resolve, the following linker flags should be added to tell the linker to ignore its undefined symbols
+-Wl, --allow-shlib-undefined

 <a name="terminal-access"></a>